 Melbourne Tradie Freezes Out Competition

-Fast forward two years and the aspiring tradie had become so indispensable to their team they decided to take over his employment from MIGAS before he completed his apprenticeship.
+Fast forward two years and the aspiring tradie had become so indispensable to their team that they decided to take over his employment from MIGAS before he completed his apprenticeship.

 “I was so chuffed and felt such a sense of accomplishment to know they had such faith in me.
 It has been the greatest ride of my life and such an awesome environment to learn in – I’ve learned from the best tradesmen you could come across who have so much pride in their work and aren’t satisfied with anything but the best,” said Daniel.